-In order to understand the hydraulic operation of the 127-80, it is best to start with the ejector (5).
+In order to understand the hydraulic operation of the 127-3, it is best to start with the ejector (3).
 The orifice in its inlet port may be thought of as a fixed supply.
-The remainder of the pilot system, consisting of the N.C. solenoid pilot (3) and the pressure reducing pilot (2), is installed on the downstream run port of the ejector, and may be thought of as a variable exhaust.
-Note that the branch port of the ejector, which is downstream of the orifice, is connected to the main valve diaphragm chamber through the opening speed control (5).
+The remainder of the pilot system, consisting of the pressure reducing pilot (2), is installed on the downstream run port of the ejector, and may be thought of as a variable exhaust.
+Note that the branch port of the ejector, which is downstream of the orifice, is connected to the main valve diaphragm chamber through the opening speed control (4).
 With all this in mind, general action of the pilot system may be summarized as follows:

-- 1. If all the components downstream of the ejector are open enough to allow exhaust to exceed supply, pressure is lowered on the main valve diaphragm chamber, which allows the valve to open. - If any of the components downstream of the ejector are closed enough so that exhaust is less than supply, pressure is increased on the main valve diaphragm chamber, which causes the valve to close.
+- 1. If the pressure reducing pilot is open enough to allow exhaust to exceed supply, pressure is lowered on the main valve diaphragm chamber, which allows the valve to open. - If the pilot is closed enough so that exhaust is less than supply, pressure is increased on the main valve diaphragm chamber, which causes the valve to close.